Pawan Kalyan: 2014–present: Balancing acting with political career

-Mythri Movie Makers also announced Ustaad Bhagat Singh with Kalyan, under the direction of Harish Shankar.
+Mythri Movie Makers announced Ustaad Bhagat Singh with Kalyan, under the direction of Harish Shankar.
 The film was announced as Bhavadeeyudu Bhagat Singh on 9 September 2021.
 It marks the second collaboration of Pawan Kalyan with Harish Shankar after Gabbar Singh.
 Later in December 2022, the title was changed to Ustaad Bhagat Singh.
 The film's launch event with a pooja ceremony was held on 11 December 2022 at Ramanaidu Studios with cast and crew.